carlosmertens/javascript-course/README.md

 There is a scrips.js, assignments.js and challenge.js files with the code of the learning concepts and notes.

-The js files are link to the index.html and can be requested on the browser.
+The js files are link to the index.html and can be run on the browser with Live-Server from [node.js](https://nodejs.org/en/) or from your [VS Code](https://code.visualstudio.com/) editor extension.

-All results can be display on the browser console.
+All results and tests can be display on the browser console.

 The beginner learning material: